 Are hostel showers gross?
 No!
 Or, at the very least, usually not.
-You can handle this.
+This is what you need to know about showering in hostels.

 I get why the issue of bathrooms and showers is a sensitive one to so many travelers.
 It's not just about being hygienic.
 It's also about the ritual of refreshment and relaxation that helps start and conclude a day.
 It can wash away a horrible day or, like my case in Italy, make a good day even better.
 And it just feels darn nice.